mattkrick/mattkrick/README.md

 I'm Matt.
 I use tech to help people work together.

 Here are a few of my favorite things to geek out on:
-- 🤖 Machine Learning / Computer Vision
+- 🤖 Machine Learning / Computer Vision / LLMs
 - 🌎 Distributed/Decentralized systems like WebRTC & bittorrent.
 Not crypto.
 - 📝 Collaborative editing (OTs, CRDTs, everything in between)
 - 🧑‍💻 Single Page Apps (React, GraphQL)